 Vanilla Bean Sugar Ingredients

-- White granulated sugar: You can also use brown sugar; although the vanilla flavor may not be as pronounced because of the molasses in brown sugar, you will still get the touch of sweet vanilla flavor.
+- White granulated sugar: You can also use brown sugar; although the vanilla flavor may not be as pronounced because of the molasses in brown sugar, you will still get a touch of sweet vanilla flavor.

 Equipment